gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

     * You can also use **find**, press <kbd>Ctrl+f</kbd>, and type *resetDevice*.

     ```c
-    static DirectMethodBinding resetDevice = { .methodName = "ResetMethod", .handler = ResetDirectMethod };
+	static DirectMethodBinding resetDevice = { .methodName = "ResetMethod", .handler = ResetDirectMethodHandler };
     ```

-4. Again, right mouse click the **ResetDirectMethod** handler and select **Go To Definition**, and review the handler implementation.
+4. Again, right mouse click the **ResetDirectMethodHandler** handler and select **Go To Definition**, and review the handler function implementation.

 ### Support for IoT Central Properties and Commands